prophile/srobo-roles/evacuation.md

 -----------------

-Once the Head Warden and Safety Officer agree it is safe to re-enter the building (possibly in consultation with either Southampton Estates and Facilities or the Fire Department in case of a fire alarm), they will ask the area wardens to return to their posts then make an announcement at the evacuation area.
+Once the Head Warden and Safety Officer agree it is safe to re-enter the building after a general evacuation (possibly in consultation with either Southampton Estates and Facilities or the Fire Department in case of a fire alarm), they will ask the area wardens to return to their posts then make an announcement at the evacuation area.

+Re-entry after area evacuations are at the discretion of that area's warden.